 Fantasy Premier League: What's the best way to spend your FPL money?
 Here's the guide on whether to buy big strikers, midfielders or defenders

 Fantasy Premier League is just like real football: different FPL managers have different philosophies.
-With £100.00m to spend, where is all that money going to go?
+With a mere £100m to spend, in today's market, that isn't much.
+Where is all that cash going?

 There are many different ways to play.
-Some managers choose to go for goalscoring midfielders, as they have a higher reward for goals and assists and forwards.
-Others, however, would rather pick reliable forwards.
+Some managers choose to go for goalscoring midfielders, as they have a higher reward for goals and assists than one who is just known for scoring.
+Others would rather pick reliable forwards.
 Some managers want to cram in as many expensive players as possible, while others take more of a measured approach.
+It's what makes the game glorious.

 Which way is best?
-There's no way to say definitively - but we've collated all the different FPL philosophies in order to show you how you might want to structure your side.
+There's no way to say definitively - but we've collated all the different FPL ideologies to show you how you might want to structure your side for the 2025/26 season.

 What's the best way to spend your FPL money?
 The 5 Fantasy Premier League philosophies: 1.
 Go big in midfield